Asiatic lion facts

 What lions will I see at London Zoo?

-London Zoo's Land of the Lions is home to two Asiatic lions, Bhanu and Arya.
+London Zoo's Land of the Lions is home to five Asiatic lions, Bhanu and Arya and their three cubs who were born in Spring 2024.

 Matched as part of the international breeding programme for endangered species, coordinated by EAZA’s (European Association of Zoos and Aquaria) big cat specialists and supported by Liontrust, the hope is that the pair will breed in future to help Asiatic lion conservation work.

 One of the largest of the cat family, Asiatic lions vary in colour from black and dark brown to sandy and grey.
-Adult males can weigh up to 190kg, while females can weigh up to 120kg.
+Adult male Asiatic lions weigh around 175kg, while females weigh around 115kg.
 Unlike other species of lion, the majority of their mane growth appears around their cheeks and jaw, meaning that their ears are always visible.
 Another unique feature to the Asiatic lion is the fold of skin that runs along their underside.

 Where do Asiatic lions live?